 “So many cases I see are fairly easy and run-of-the-mill.
 Advisory boards let me put my thinking cap on.
 They let me solve complex problems.
 And they let me do it with other people, which is the best.”

 We got variations of this response a lot in our research and it made us very happy because it validated our belief that medicine is about pushing further and harder.
-When you’re planning out a Campaign of Interactions® or your next advisory board, don’t pack it full of softballs.
+When you’re planning out a Longitudinal Expert Engagement Plan™or your next advisory board, don’t pack it full of softballs.
 Build in a few challenging touchpoints that your board members have to really think about.
 And do the same for conversations.
 If one of your members posts something puzzling on the Impetus InSite Platform®, don’t let it go.
 Come back at them (respectfully, of course) and demand they defend their position.

 “Networking” — Samrit S., RN, Mississauga, ON